kcaleb1/Bit-Heroes-Automation/README.md

 And in the second run queue will use rerun for each farm in queue current mode

+Only work when rerun mode enabled

 Except 'boss'

+## Smart rerun energy

+Rerun with energy spend from highest to lowest (5 -> 1)

+This will ignore the cost configuration

+Only work when rerun mode enabled
 ## Download

 [Latest version]((https://github.com/ken2057/Bit-Heroes-Automation/releases))